 Make an appointment with us as soon as possible by calling 0121 357 5000.

 You can temporarily reattach loose braces with a small piece of orthodontic wax.
 Alternatively, place the wax over the braces to provide a cushion.

 If the problem is a loose band, save the band and call us for an appointment to have it recemented or replaced (and to have missing spacers replaced).

 - an abscess

 Abscesses are infections that occur around the root of a tooth or in the space between the teeth and gums.
 Abscesses are a serious condition that can damage tissue and surrounding teeth, with the infection possibly spreading to other parts of the body if left untreated.

 Because of the serious oral health and general health problems that can result from an abscess, see your dentist as soon as possible if you discover a pimple-like swelling on your gum that usually is painful.
 In the meantime, to ease the pain and draw the pus toward the surface, try rinsing your mouth with a mild salt water solution (1/2 teaspoon of table salt in 8 ounces of water) several times a day.

-- 4. If the bleeding doesn’t stop, see your dentist right away or go to a hospital emergency room.
+- If the bleeding doesn’t stop, come see us right away or go to a hospital emergency room.
 Continue to apply pressure on the bleeding site with the gauze until you can be seen and treated.